Pleckgate High School held a Super Learning Day as pupils came ‘off timetable’ and explored different topical issues.

 “The pupils worked on designing an inter-faith centre and they also had the opportunity to look at religious artefacts and religious artwork.

 “They had the opportunity to design their own mandalas, crosses, complete some Islamic artwork, write their name in Hebrew, make prayer and reflection beads as well as Rakhi bracelets.

 “Pupils then completed a reflection activity on a jigsaw piece, either artwork, a poem, rap or a piece of writing, which we are going to make a display with.”

 The Year Eights to 10s looked at British Values in modern society.

 “The Year Eights had a visit from the Parliament Education Outreach Department who held an assembly to tell them about parliament and how it operates,” said teacher Paula Dean who organised the day.

 “They then took part in a debating session looking at whether or not the voting age should be reduced to 16 as well as discussing British Values in the afternoon.”

 The Reveal Theatre Company spent the day working in a workshop with the Year Nines, informing, exploring and finding positive solutions a range of issues that can threaten social harmony in communities as part of their ‘Game On’ programme.

 Finally, Year 10 worked with Foundation for Peace and they discussed stereotypes.

-“The students got time to think about different issues, talk about it and learn more about different religions,” said Ms Dean.
+“The pupils got time to think about different issues, talk about it and learn more about different religions,” said Ms Dean.
 “It was a positive day.”